r00k/microconf-talk/notes.md

           - Builds authority unfairly quickly
           - "One of the foremost voices on refactoring"
         - Host a free online workshop
-      - Aim small!
-Titles: (FEELS WEIRD HERE, MOVE?)
-        - A Docker Crash Course
-        - Surviving Your First Week in Docker
-        - Docker for Total Beginners
-        - Docker Distilled
-        - Docker for Non-Programmers
-        - What I wish I'd known about Docker
-        - Why Docker Sucks And What To Use Instead
       - 3 big wins
         - Builds an audience who trusts you
         - Helps you learn more about your potential customer